Oven Baked Chicken Thighs with Tomatoes and Feta

 What should I serve with these chicken thighs?

 A loaf of crusty artisan bread would be fantastic to sop up all the pan juices, or some crispy roasted potatoes or buttery orzo would be nice along with the chicken bake.
-Crisp-tender green beans, grilled asparagus, or roasted Brussels sprouts would also work well here.
+Crisp-tender green beans, grilled asparagus, or Brussels sprouts with pancetta would also work well here.

 ☞ Like chicken recipes?
 Try these: